OUR STORY

 Forest

 We are bewildered and mesmerized by the natural and enchanting beauty of the forest, its luxuriant flora, the melodic sounds of cicadas, birds, and calls of the other creatures, big and small.
 With its diversity, solidarity, complementarity, interconnectedness, collaboration, and mutuality of its members, our network is now like a forest: dynamic, prolific, vibrant, and abounding.
 As forests regenerate naturally, our network has also gone through several regenerative processes over the several years of its operation.
-Instead of country-based nodes, we are organized holacratically around what we call 'deep circles'.
+Instead of country-based nodes established initially, we are now organized holacratically around what we call 'deep circles'.
 The network is now a web of inter-connected and interweaved circles, in keeping with our ecological theme.
-It is focused on a vision of a peaceful and ecologically regenerative world guided by these values:
+It is focused on a vision of a peaceful, decolonial, and ecologically regenerative world inspired by the onto-epistemologies of Indigenous peoples and guided by these values:

 Cooperative and Collaborative